Hans Otto Roth: Parliamentary work

 Rudolf Brandsch (pictured here) and Roth were rivals in the German Party for most of Roth's career.

 In the 1919 Romanian general election, Roth won a seat in the Chamber of Deputies representing the German Party.
 In a speech in October, the month before the elections, he stated his campaign consisted of renewing confidence in the national vitality of Saxons, recognizing that the rejection of Hungary was not a betrayal and was justified citing the "abandonment" of the minority, and affirming that the pledges of King Ferdinand I to follow the results of the Great National Assembly of Alba Iulia were honest.

-In 1922 he replaced Rudolf Brandsch as leader of the Parliamentary Group of the German Party.
+In 1922, Roth replaced Rudolf Brandsch as leader of the Parliamentary Group of the German Party.
 Roth was generally believed to have been chosen to replace Brandsch because Brandsch favored the strengthening of German self-consciousness and did not want to seek compromises with the ruling Romanian National Party, while Roth saw the possibility of the German-Romanians rights being enforced by a compromise.
-However, at the time in 1922, Roth admitted that he did not see ripe cooperation at the moment, but thought it only "conceivable", as he acknowledged Iuliu Maniu's position and said that the Romanian government was favorable to Saxons.
-He also stated that the Germans had a desire to contribute to Romania's development with constructive work instead of disagreements.
+At the time in 1922, Roth admitted that he did not see ripe cooperation at the moment, but thought it only "conceivable", as he acknowledged Iuliu Maniu's position and said that the Romanian government was favorable to Saxons.
+He also stated that the Germans had a desire to contribute to Romania's development through what he called "constructive work" rather than political confontration.
 Roth's advocacy was ultimately successful as it led to a gain in seats for the party in the parliament and the government meeting some demands.

 Soon after, in December, Roth defined what the German Party wished at a conference: the unconditional recognition of the Romanian state of the Saxons, full political and parliamentary activity even in matters that did not concern the minority, and implementation of the people's political program.
 In parliament, Roth tried to secure the rights he thought were promised to Germans, including German-language schools, equal rights in the economy, preservation of assets of the Transylvanian Saxon University, and land ownership.
-In 1924, Roth made a repeated plea for denominational schools, saying it was clearly enshrined in the 1919 Peace Treaty, and said that Romania was "virtually confiscating" minority rights.
-This eventually led to the Private School Act of 1925, which standardized the Saxon school system, and said that it showed the nation's commitment to minority rights.
+In 1924, Roth made a repeated plea for denominational schools, saying it was clearly enshrined in the 1919 Peace Treaty, and saying that Romania was "virtually confiscating" minority rights.
+This eventually led to the Private School Act of 1925, which standardized the Saxon school system.
+Roth characterized the legislation as a test of Romania's tolerance towards minorities.
 That same year, with the growth of pro-Nazi Party sentiments in Transylvania, Roth stated in an essay that fascism was "a setback of the national political movement" which had fought for the protection of self-determination for ethnic minorities.